ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 - Outline of Infrastructure as Code (IaC)
 - Introduction to Pulumi
 - Demo with C# and Azure
-  - Concepts apply to other languages/clouds supported by Pulumi
+  - Concepts apply to other languages/clouds

 ---

 # Server History Lesson

-- Physical Hardware
+- Physical hardware
-- Physical Hardware running VMs
+- VMs on physical hardware
-- Co-located hardware running VMs
+- VMs on Co-located hardware
 - VMs in a "cloud"
 - Cloud with IaaS/PaaS/etc services <--today!
 - Skynet <-- coming soon!